ShashankSByakod37/Covid-19-Sentiment-Analysis/README.md

 ### Prerequisites

 One can try this in google colab, need to install some libraries such tensorflow.keras,numpy,pandas etc. We have implemented the Deep Learning model using Keras library.

+### Implemntation

+#### Preprocessing
+ <b>Preparing the text for deep learning model using Tensorflow2
+  * Removal of stop words
+  * Tokenization
+  * Sequencing
+  * Padding

+Accuracy is one metric used for evaluating classification of tweets into positive, negative and neutral tweets.

+Using LSTM model, we have 6 layers.
+One LSTM layer, two Dense layer, one input layer, one embedding layer and one global max pool layer.
+The validation accuracy is around 65%.

+Using BiLSTM model , we have used 10 layers.
+Out of that we have used 3 stacked BiLSTM layers, 2 Layers for Batch normalization, one embedding layer, and three dense layers.
+The validation accuracy is 97%.